datanav/docs/technical/membercare-businessnxt.rst

      - "string"

-Membercare Products to Businessnxt Product
+MemberCare Products to Businessnxt Product
 ------------------------------------------
-Every Membercare Products will be synchronized with a Businessnxt Product.
+Every MemberCare Products will be synchronized with a Businessnxt Product.

-Once a link between a Membercare Products and a Businessnxt Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Products and a Businessnxt Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Products and a Businessnxt Product:
+The following properties are synchronized between a MemberCare Products and a Businessnxt Product:

 .. list-table::
    :header-rows: 1

-   * - Membercare Products Property
+   * - MemberCare Products Property
      - Businessnxt Product Property
      - Businessnxt Data Type